 We have various legal obligations, such as obligations to report donations under Political Parties Elections and Referendums Act 2000.
 If you make a donation, then we will process your name, details of whether or not you are on the electoral roll, and details of when and how much you

 Momentum is a campaigning organisation that has a legitimate interest in producing and improving its political communications in a democratic society in order to build a lasting network of support and debate around the ideas that its campaign inspires.
 These communications are defined as “marketing” in the data protection legislation.
-We process your name and contact details and additional information about you and your views and interests and activities you take part in on the basis of this legitimate interest, in order to improve these communications and help them reach you and people like you or reach people that they have not reached before.
+We process your name, contact details and additional information about you, your views and interests, and activities you take part in on the basis of this legitimate interest, in order to improve these communications and help them reach you and people like you or reach people that they have not reached before.

 For any direct “marketing” communications about our